Second case of Covid 19 announced in Hastings after household contact tests positive

 The Hawke's Bay District Health Board announced on Saturday night a positive Covid 19 result had been discovered in a Hastings resident.

-A household contact of that case has now returned a positive result.
+A household contact of that case then returned a positive result on Sunday.

+The initial case had been infectious in the community since Monday, January 10 and received a Covid test on Friday which came back positive the following day, according to the Ministry of Health.

-"There are two new community cases to announce in Hastings," the Ministry of Health announced, in its daily update on Sunday.
+"There are two new community cases to announce in Hastings," the Ministry of Health announced on Sunday, in its daily update.

-"One was first announced by the district health board [on Saturday] and is included in Sunday's numbers.

-"The other case was notified after the daily cut-off for reporting and will be officially included in Monday's number.

 "Locations of interest linked to this case have been published on the Ministry of Health website already and people who have spent time in the area are asked to check the website for any new locations, which will be added as they are confirmed."